Mont-Joli: Demographics

-Transportation
+Infrastructure

 Mont-Joli is the easternmost end of Autoroute 20, whose segment connects with the city of Rimouski.
 Route 132 runs through the centre of Mont-Joli as part of a loop that circumnavigates the Gaspé Peninsula; it is about 3 km southeast of Sainte-Flavie, where Route 132 intersects with itself.

 Mont-Joli Airport is the only airport with scheduled service in the Bas-Saint-Laurent region.
 Mont-Joli is also served by the Mont-Joli railway station.